Federal Focus

 Federal Focus, Inc was a public relations and lobbying company established about 1986 by Thorne G. Auchter (ex-head of the U.S. OSHA) and James J. Tozzi who had run the Office of Information and Regulatory Affairs (later to become the Office of Management and Budget during the first term of the Reagan Administration.

+About

 Jim Tozzi resigned from his position as the "Deregulation czar" at the White House over conflicts of interest with some major industries in 1982, and Auchter resigned abruptly from the OSHA in March 1984.
 Tozzi initially worked as a consulting economist for a Washington law firm that provided lobbying services to the tobacco industry.